Your membership has expired

 The 77-inch OLED77C5PUA is LG’s midtier OLED TV for 2025, and it’s among the best sets you can buy, with great picture quality, high dynamic range, and sound.
 It features numerous gaming capabilities, including a 144Hz refresh rate.
 But note that most retailers have been selling it for about $2,700 in recent weeks, not $3,700.

 The TCL 75QM6K is $100 more than the best price we’ve seen in the past few months, so add it to your watchlist and keep an eye out for a lower price closer to Black Friday.
 This TV is part of TCL’s entry-level QM series of 2025 TVs that use Mini LED backlights, and it offers very good overall picture quality but only so-so HDR performance.
 It has a fairly wide viewing angle for an LCD/LED-based set.
-Like other QM-series models for 2025, it uses the Google TV smart platform with Google Assistant built in.
+Like other QM-series models for 2025, it utilizes the Google TV smart platform with Google Assistant built in.
 Though it has a Mini LED backlight with local dimming, it has fewer dimmable zones than the step-up QM-series models.
+The price at several retailers has dropped by $200.

 Situated in the sweet spot of LG’s 2025 OLED TV lineup, the OLED65C5PUA offers a nice balance of price and performance, with top-notch marks for all key picture quality and sound attributes.
 Unlike the flagship G5-series sets, which utilize a new "four-stack" OLED technology to enhance brightness, the C5 features a WOLED panel but still achieves sufficient brightness to excel with high dynamic range.
 The model features numerous gaming capabilities, including a 144Hz variable refresh rate.